rocky-linux/documentation/en/rocky/8/guides/RL_rsync_ssh.md

 * -e, specify the remote shell to use
 * --delete, which says if the target directory has a file in it that doesn't exist on the source, get rid of it

-Next, we need to setup a script.
-Again, use your favorite editor if you are not familiar with vi:
+Next, we need to set up a script by creating a file for it.
+(Again, use your favorite editor if you are not familiar with vi.)
+To create the file, just use this command:

 `vi /usr/local/sbin/rsync_dirs`

-and make it executable:
+And then make it executable:

 `chmod +x /usr/local/sbin/rsync_dirs`

 ## Testing

-For right now, let's make it super-simple and safe so that we can test without fear.
-Note that below where we are using the "source.domain.com" you can specify an IP address as well.
-Remember to, that in this case we are creating the script on the "target" machine, as we are pulling from the source:
+For now, let's make it super simple and safe so that we can test without fear.
+Note that below where we are using the URL "source.domain.com".
+Replace that with your own source computer's domain or IP address, both will work.
+Remember too, that in this case we are creating the script on the "target" machine, as we are pulling files in from the source machine:

 ```
 #!/bin/bash